PyTemplate/typer_cli/README.md

 ## Developer Setup

-To begin local development, clone this repository and use one of the following methods to build it.
-Commands should be executed from inside of the project home folder (i.e. the location of this README).
+To begin local development, clone the PyTemplates/typer_cli repository and use one of the following methods to build it.
+Commands should be executed from inside of the project home folder.

 ### Using poetry